 where, as before, $T_i^*$ is a point between $T_i$ and $\lambda_j$.
-Note the two biases relative to the ACD: First, rather than evaluate $f'$ at $T_i$, we evaluate it at $T_i^*$.
-Second, we additionally weight each $f'(T_i^*)$ by its squared deviation from the mean.
+Note the two biases relative to the ACD.
+First, rather than evaluate $f'$ at $T_i$, we evaluate it at $T_i^*$.
+Second, we also weight each $f'(T_i^*)$ by its normalized conditional variance,

-Figure~\ref{fig:bias} illustrates the resulting bias via simulation from this data-generating process.
-First, we plot $f(T_i) = \log(T_i + 1)$ in top panel of Figure~\ref{fig:bias}, as well as tangent lines with slopes equal to $E[f'(T_i)]$ in blue and to $E[f'(\omega_i T_i^*)]$ in red, where $\omega_i T_i^*$ is the ``effective'' treatment analyzed by RORR.
-The key takeaway is that RORR targets a quantity other (and smaller) than the ACD.\footnote{An analogous result in the welfare economics literature is that OLS up-weights the slopes of higher-income groups in regressions of consumption on income, leading to attenuation \cite{Yitzhaki1996-io}.} The subsequent panels give intuition for this result: After weighting by $\omega_i$ and transforming $T_i$ to $T_i^*$, the effective treatment distribution is much more right-skewed than the observed treatment distribution.
+Figure~\ref{fig:bias} illustrates the resulting bias.
+In the top panel, we plot the dose-response curve $f(T_i) = \log(T_i + 1)$, as well as tangent lines with slopes equal to $E[f'(T_i)]$ in blue and to $E[\omega_i f'(T_i^*)]$ in red, where $T_i^*$ is the ``effective'' treatment analyzed by RORR.
+The key takeaway is that RORR targets a quantity different from, and smaller than, the ACD.\footnote{An analogous result in the welfare economics literature is that OLS upweights the slopes of higher-income groups in regressions of consumption on income, leading to attenuation bias \cite{Yitzhaki1996-io}.} The subsequent panels give intuition for this result.
+After weighting by $\omega_i$ and transforming $T_i$ to $T_i^*$, the effective treatment distribution is much more right-skewed than the observed treatment distribution.
 This means that we tend to evaluate the slope of $f$ at higher values of $T_i$.
-This leads to negative bias because $f''(T_i) < 0$.
+This induces negative bias because $f''(T_i) < 0$.

-In Table~\ref{tab:rorr_acd}, we report the estimated empirical RORR from simulations at varying sample sizes.
-For comparison, we also report the empirical ACD (calculated as the sample mean of $\frac{1}{T_i + 1}$) and the true ACD computed using~(\ref{eqn:poisson-drv}).
-Note that, because $T_i$ is integer-valued in this example, the more appropriate causal estimand is arguably the Average Incremental Effect (AIE), defined as:
+In Table~\ref{tab:rorr_acd}, we report the empirical RORR estimated in simulations at varying sample sizes.
+For comparison, we also report the empirical ACD (calculated as the sample mean of $\frac{1}{T_i + 1}$) and the true ACD computed using~(\ref{eqn:poisson-drv}).\footnote{Note that, because $T_i$ is integer-valued in this example, the more appropriate causal estimand is the Average Incremental Effect (AIE), defined as

-where $p$ is the mass function of $T_i$.
-However, because the RORR plim is a weighted average of derivatives, we focus on the ACD in Table~\ref{tab:rorr_acd} and propose a consistent estimator of the AIE in Section~\ref{sec:aipw}.
-As Table~\ref{tab:rorr_acd} shows, the RORR plim is negatively biased for the ACD.
-This is due to the fact that it places more weight on the derivative of the dose-response curve at larger values of the treatment.
-In the following section, we propose a consistent estimator for the AIE with integer-valued treatments and the ACD with continuous treatments.
+However, because the RORR plim is a weighted average of derivatives, we focus on the ACD in Table~\ref{tab:rorr_acd} for comparability and defer discussion of the AIE to Section~\ref{sec:aipw}.} The results in the table confirm the negative bias of RORR for the ACD.